Foreign workers and contractors travelling to Norway

 - entry quarantine

-- requirements for registration in the entry register
+- registration in the entry register

 If you have not been fully vaccinated or have not had COVID-19, you must do the following: